 Three Bank & a Pharma company were hit by Lechiffre ransomware

 In January 2016, several IT admins received an email.
-Four of them – three of them working in different banks and one working in a pharmaceutical company took the bait and infected their systems and encrypted their files using Lechiffre ransomware.
+Four of them – three working in different banks and one working in a pharmaceutical company took the bait and infected their systems and encrypted their files using Lechiffre ransomware.
 Once this happened, the four received an email, demanding that they hand over 1 BitCoin (INR 30,000 or USD 400 approximately) for each PC, if they wanted to unlock their company data.

 Two Business houses reported having paid $ 5 million

 In May 2016, two large Indian houses were reported to have paid around $5 million, after they found that their systems were compromised.
-The Ransomware, said to be operating from the Middle East, threatened to leak information to the Indian government if the ransom wasn’t delivered.
+The Ransomware said to be operating from the Middle East, threatened to leak information to the Indian government if the ransom wasn’t delivered.
 Both paid up.
 This was reported in the Indian press.

 Maharashtra Government hit – Lost data on 150+ computers

 The Revenue Department of the Govt. of Maharashtra – one of the biggest states in India – was attacked in May 2016.
 The attack crippled more than 150 computers, and they have not yet been recovered as of the time of writing this post.
-The report stated that the Locky ransomware struck the main server, propagated to others computers on the network and was asking payments in virtual online currencies like Bitcoins.
+The report stated that the Locky ransomware struck the main server, propagated to other computers on the network, and was asking payments in virtual online currencies like Bitcoins.

 Banks and Small Businesses